Disappearance of Lauren Spierer: Daniel Messel

-In 2017, Brown County prosecutor, Ted Adams, reported he believed Daniel Messel could be connected to Spierer’s disappearance.
+In 2017, Brown County prosecutor Ted Adams reported he believed Daniel Messel could be connected to Spierer's disappearance.
 In 2016, Messel was convicted of killing another IU student, Hannah Wilson, in 2015.
 Wilson had only been reported missing for one day when her body was found in a desolate field; she had been bludgeoned to death.
-Messel’s cell phone was discovered at her feet.
-Messel has never been charged in connection with Spierer’s case.
+Messel's cell phone was discovered at her feet.
+Messel has never been charged in connection with Spierer's case.

 Civil lawsuits

 Spierer's parents filed civil lawsuits against Rossman, Rosenbaum, and Beth for their involvement with their daughter leading up to her disappearance.
-The suits accused the defendants of negligence, alleging they supplied Spierer with alcohol after she was already "visibly intoxicated," then neglected to assure she returned safely to her apartment, which likely led to her death.
-The family stated they hoped the lawsuit would lead to the defendants admitting more information about what occurred the night of Spierer’s disappearance.
-"I truly don't think it was a random abduction, I think that somebody that Lauren knew was responsible for the events of that evening," Spierer’s mother said.
-As part of the suit, they subpoenaed private cell phone and academic records spanning 134 days before and after the night Spierer disappeared, a move the defendants’ lawyers labeled a "fishing expedition."
+The suits accused the defendants of negligence, alleging they supplied Spierer with alcohol after she was already "visibly intoxicated", then neglected to assure she returned safely to her apartment, which likely led to her death.
+The family stated they hoped the lawsuit would lead to the defendants admitting more information about what occurred the night of Spierer's disappearance.
+"I truly don't think it was a random abduction, I think that somebody that Lauren knew was responsible for the events of that evening," Spierer's mother said.
+As part of the suit, they subpoenaed private cell phone and academic records spanning 134 days before and after the night Spierer disappeared, a move the defendants’ lawyers labeled a "fishing expedition".

 In 2013, federal judge Tanya Walton Pratt dismissed the suit against Beth after determining he had no duty of care for Spierer.

 In 2014, Pratt dismissed the suit against the other two men, finding: "...there could be any number of theories as to what happened to Lauren and what, if any, injuries she may have sustained.
 Without evidence to prove these theories, it would be impossible for a jury to determine if whatever happened to Spierer was a natural and probable consequence of her intoxication, without any other intervening acts that would break the causal chain."
 Spierer's parents appealed the ruling, but the dismissal was upheld by a federal appeals court in 2015.
 Lawyers for the men have stated that their clients have cooperated fully with police and the private investigators hired by the Spierer family, and that all of them have passed private polygraphs.
-"They've been interviewed and interviewed and interviewed, and to say they've been less than forthcoming is just not accurate," said Chapman, who represents Beth and Rohn.
+"They've been interviewed and interviewed and interviewed, and to say they've been less than forthcoming is just not accurate," said an attorney who represents Beth and Rohn.
 To date, none of the defendants have been named as suspects in Spierer's disappearance.